polypoly-eu/polyPod/platform/podjs/README.md

     ```

-2. The important step is to copy `podjs` in your project.
+2. The important step is to copy `pod.js` in your project.
 Here, we will guide you to do it with `rollup` tooling, but feel free to use your preferences.

     We use the `rollup` module bundler to build our features all together via the script